 Watch the Sunset at Angkor Archaeological Park

-Did you know, it is free to enter Angkor Archaeological Park in the evening?
+Did you know, it is free to enter the UNESCO heritage Angkor Archaeological Park in the evening?
 All you need to do is show your pass for the next day and enter into the park after 5:30 pm.

 Sunrise and sunset are the best times to visit Angkor.
 These times offer more comfortable temperatures, the lighting is less harsh for photography, and the skies light up in wonderful colours.